hollance/neural-engine/docs/is-model-using-ane.md

 - `Espresso::MPSEngine::context::__launch_kernel`
 - `Espresso::BNNSEngine::convolution_kernel::__launch`
+- `Espresso::elementwise_kernel_cpu::__launch`

+### Which symbols to look for?

-Note that these symbols may change between iOS versions.
-To find other symbols, run your app on a device or the simulator and break into the debugger.
+The symbols mentioned above may change between iOS versions.
+To find other possible symbols that you can use for breakpoints, run your app on a device or the simulator and break into the debugger.
 Type the following at the debugger prompt:

 ```nohighlight
 (lldb) image list Espresso